PEPD: Function

+The role of prolidase in human physiology is collagen breakdown.
+Collagen, the most prevalent protein in the human body, is necessary for maintaining strong connective tissues, cellular proliferation, and wound healing, among other functions.
+As collagen is degraded, dipeptides are released as a byproduct.
+Serum prolidase absorbs and digests these byproducts so they can be reused in collagen production.
+Proline is required for collagen production, further indicating the necessity of serum prolidase, as proline is a product of the prolidase reaction.
+Wound healing is a paramount function in maintaining good health of the human body.
+Collagen uses its rigid properties to structurally support wounds and speed up the healing process.
+As the wound heals, type III collagen is produced by fibroblasts, which is later replaced by type II collagen, then type I collagen.
+These changes indicate different stages of the wound-healing process.

-Due to proline’s cyclic structure, only few peptidases could cleave the bond between proline and other amino acids.
+Due to proline's cyclic structure, only few peptidases could cleave the bond between proline and other amino acids.
 Along with prolinase, prolidase are the only known enzymes that can break down dipeptides to yield free proline.
 Prolidase serve to hydrolyze both dietary and endogenous Xaa-Pro dipeptides.
 More specifically, it is essential in catalyzing the last step of the degradation of procollagen, collagen, and other proline-containing peptides into free amino acids to be used for cellular growth.
 Additionally, it also participates in the process of recycling proline from Xaa-Pro dipeptides for collagen resynthesis.
 Proline and hydroyxyproline make up a quarter of the amino acid residues in collagen, which is the most abundant protein in the body by mass and plays an important role in maintaining connective tissue in the body.